Moesif/moesif-aws-lambda-nodejs/README.md

 [![Software License][ico-license]][link-license]
 [![Source Code][ico-source]][link-source]

-Middleware (NodeJS) to automatically log _incoming_ API requests/responses from AWS Lambda functions and send to Moesif for debugging and API analytics.
+Middleware (NodeJS) to automatically log API calls from AWS Lambda functions and sends to [Moesif](https://www.moesif.com) for API analytics and log analysis.

 Designed for APIs that are hosted on AWS Lambda and using Amazon API Gateway as a trigger.